What Is Malware?

 An adware attack is what it sounds like – software connected to advertisements.
 Adware has programs designed to display adverts on your smartphone and computer.
 It redirects your search requests to ad sites and collects data about you.

 Once this data is collected, the adware then delivers custom adverts to you.
 Adware usually comes bundled with other malicious files and programs that have been downloaded.
-It is not always harmful but has the potential to be.

 Botnets

-A bot infects a computer through malware.
 Botnet stands for “robot network,” and is a collection or network of computers that are all infected by malware, and are all simultaneously under the control of the “bot-herder.”

 The bot-herder is a single attacking party.
 Every computer that the bot-herder controls is referred to as a bot.
-The bot-herder is able to send commands to each machine on its botnet, from one central location, to do certain criminal actions, all at the same time.
+The bot is able to send commands to each machine on its botnet, from one central location, to do criminal actions.

 This allows for large-scale criminal actions and due to the fact that botnets are all under the control of a remote attacker, all the computers that have been infected are able to get updates and change their behavior automatically.

-Cryptojacking is the unauthorized use of people’s computers, devices, and smartphones to mine cryptocurrencies.
+Crypto jacking is the unauthorized use of people’s computers, devices, and smartphones to mine cryptocurrencies.
 It’s malware that typically uses only a small part of your device’s resources.
-Therefore cryptojacking can occur for a long period of time before you notice it.

-The second way is via web-based cryptojacking where the attacker will inject scripts into sites that they’ve exploited or through cleverly disguised ads.
+• The second way is via web-based crypto jacking where the attacker will inject scripts into sites that they’ve exploited or through cleverly disguised ads.
+Once you visit these exploited sites, the script then executes straight away without being downloaded.

 Malvertising